wizarddewhite/Git-Test/kernel_code_reading/mm/memblock.md

 All available physical memory will be added to the memblock.memory region.
 And each allocated memory will be added to the memblock.reserved region.

-Attention, allocated memory will not be removed from memblock.memory region.
+Attention: allocated memory will not be removed from memblock.memory region.

 Let me borrow a chart and change it a little.
 The original chart is from [here][3], which is one of my favorite series.